Applications open February 1, 2020

 *Students will be paired with an on-stage or and off-stage professional depending on which internship path is chosen.*

-Students interested in participating on-stage for Spamalot will be given a free practical workshop on how to create an acting résumé, acquire a professional headshot, create an audition video, and write a brief essay on why they want to be an on-stage intern in Spamalot and what they hope to gain from the experience.
+Students interested in participating on-stage for Something Rotten! will be given a free practical workshop on how to create an acting résumé, acquire a professional headshot, create an audition video, in person or video interview with producer and write a brief essay on why they want to be an on-stage intern in Something Rotten and what they hope to gain from the experience.
 These materials will be submitted online to the director, who will make her casting choices.

-Students interested in participating behind-the-scenes Spamalot (i.e. costuming, scenic design, stage management, directing, music direction, lighting design, sound design) will be asked to write a brief essay on why they want to work backstage and what they hope to gain from the experience.
+Students interested in participating behind-the-scenes Something Rotten! (i.e. costuming, scenic design, stage management, directing, music direction, lighting design, sound design) will be asked to write a brief essay on why they want to work backstage and what they hope to gain from the experience and participate in an in person or video interview with producer.
 Students will also be given a free practical workshop on how to create a résumé and take a professional headshot.
 These materials will be submitted to The North Street Playhouse for placement.

 The opportunity to shadow and understudy a professional performer and crew and observe their creative process is a unique and valuable experience for the student interested in making a career in the theater.
 Much will be gained by witnessing great performances that evolved from serious and dedicated mental and physical discipline, while participating in a project with a group whose passion is creating art to share with an audience.
 There are no other local organizations presenting this opportunity to our youth!